AAFC-Bioinfo-AAC/metagenomics-snakemake/README.md

 - **Purpose:** Aligns trimmed reads to a user created reference (Host/PhiX) that has been indexed by Bowtie2 index.
 - **Inputs:**

   - Trimmed paired reads: `*_r1.fastq.gz`, `*_r2.fastq.gz`
   - Bowtie2 index files with the suffix `.bt2`
 - **Outputs:**

   - Sorted BAM file: `sample.bam`
 - **Notes:**

   - Uses **default parameters** from `Bowtie2`.
   - This file is marked as temporary in the rule: `sample.bam`.
 If it is required the temporary() flag on the output file in the rule can be removed.

 **`rule extract_unmapped_fastq` *Decontamination***

-- **Purpose:** extracts the reads that did not align into paired-end FASTQ files depleted of host and PhiX reads
+- **Purpose:** extracts the reads that did not align into paired-end FASTQ files depleted of host and PhiX reads.
 - **Inputs:**
   - Sorted BAM file: `sample.bam`
 - **Outputs:**
   - Clean read pairs: `sample_trimmed_clean_R1.fastq.gz`/`sample_trimmed_clean_R2.fastq.gz`

 ---

 ### Module  `taxonomy.smk`

 **`rule kraken2` *Assign Taxonomy***

-- **Purpose:** Assign taxonomy to the clean reads using a Kraken2-formatted GTDB
+- **Purpose:** Assign taxonomy to the clean reads using a Kraken2-formatted GTDB.
 - **Inputs:**
   - Clean read pairs: `sample_trimmed_clean_R1.fastq.gz`/`sample_trimmed_clean_R2.fastq.gz`
 - **Outputs:**